-So to sum it up, offering health insurance to part-time employees is totally up to you as the employer.
-Just note that if you do choose to offer health insurance to part-time employees, you have to follow the rules set by the ACA.
-(More on that below).
+Offering health insurance to part-time employees is totally up to you as the employer.
+Just note that if you do choose to offer health insurance to them, you have to follow the rules set by the ACA.

-- Check with your insurance carrier: Make sure your insurance carrier allows you to offer health insurance to part-timers.
-Some carriers have rules that do or don’t allow it.
+Make sure your insurance carrier allows you to offer health insurance to part-timers.
+Insurance companies have different rules around this.

-- Work at least 40 hours per month
+- Work at least 40 hours per month, or

 - Work for you at all, meaning anyone who is employed by you can get health insurance.

-- Make sure you meet your participation requirements.
 Most health insurance carriers and states require that a minimum percentage of your workforce that is eligible on health insurance actually takes you up on on it and uses it.
-Offering health insurance to part-time employees can affect that percentage.
-More on what participation requirements are here.
+Offering health insurance to part-time employees can affect that minimum participation percentage.